agan-k/FormVsContent/blog_posts/react-introduction-pt1.md

 ---
 image: '/assets/reactJS.png'
 title: "React, Introduction"
-subtitle: "A Somewhat Personal Journey trough a Powerhouse - Pt.1"
+subtitle: "A Somewhat Personal Journey trough a Powerhouse"
-date: "Nov 2020 by"
+date: "Dec 2020 by"
 author: 'K. Agan'
+signature: "K.Agan - Dec '20, Brooklyn, NY"
 ---

 When I first started getting into [React](https://reactjs.org/) library (framework) I already thought I had a decent sense for what DOM is.
 I could also write few lines of javascript to manipulate the HTML in the DOM and then style it with some CSS and this is how I was able to build simple websites.
 This is how one can build anything that a browser is capable of rendering, really.
 And the experienced ones, who could build anything this way, decided to take it a bit further by building frameworks and libraries in order to increase productivity and enhance performance.
 I finally arrived at the point where I could no longer avoid dealing with these frameworks.
 I took a course in React, started building with this new tool and never looked back.
 However, my transition to React was not exactly smooth and, by sharing my experience here, I'm hoping to provide some insight into certain ways of thinking which might be helpful.